deviodigital/delivery-fees-for-woocommerce/README.txt

 4. Order details in WordPress dashboard with "Delivery" instead of "Shipping"

 == Changelog ==

+= 1.4 =
+*   Added new Spanish translation in `languages/dfwc-es_ES.pot`
+*   Added new French translation in `languages/dfwc-fr_FR.pot`
+*   Added new Italian translation in `languages/dfwc-it_IT.pot`
+*   Updated text strings for localization in `languages/dfwc.pot`
+*   General code cleanup in various areas throughout the plugin

 = 1.3.2 =
 *   Added DFWC Pro version check with notice displayed if it's outdated in `delivery-fees-for-woocommerce.php`